 Parameter learning

-Currently, the library supports Parameter learning for discrete nodes:
+Currently, the library supports parameter learning for discrete nodes using two main approaches:

 Maximum Likelihood Estimation